MichaelCurrin/netflix-assistant/README.md

 Test the JSON API endpoints directly:

 - Hello World
-    - Greeting to demonsrate Netlify Functions.
+    - Greeting to demonstrate Netlify Functions.
     - Endpoint: [/.netlify/functions/hello](https://netflix-assistant.netlify.app/.netlify/functions/hello)
     - Script: [functions/hello.js](/functions/hello.js)
 - Netflix shows
     - This is queried by the website frontend.
 This Function fetches data from the ReelGood API and returns it.
 Caching is set up to reduce resource usage.
-The query done is limited by could be expanded to be more flexible like taking params and doing paging internnally.
+The query done is limited by could be expanded to be more flexible like taking params and doing paging internally.
     - Endpoint: [/.netlify/functions/shows](https://netflix-assistant.netlify.app/.netlify/functions/shows)
     - Script: [functions/shows.js](/functions/shows.js)